De Volson Wood: Biography

 De Volson Wood, son of Julius and Amanda (Billings) Wood, was born near Smyrna, New York.
 He studied in a public school, with an additional six weeks in a private academy and two terms in Cazenovia Seminary.
 In 1849 he began teaching, with which he was occupied until his death, his subsequent education being received while he was himself instructing.
 He started at Smyrna where he taught for three terms.
 Desiring to continue his education, he then went to the Albany State Normal School and graduated in 1853.
 He then obtained his first position as principal, in the Napanoch School, Ulster County, New York.
 Returning to the closing exercises of the Albany Normal School during a week of vacation, Wood accepted an offer of assistant professorship in mathematics.

-In 1855, Woods went to study at the Rensselaer Polytechnic Institute, Troy, New York, but still did not give up teaching, as the Preparatory Department of the Institute was being organized at that time, and he was asked to teach mathematics there.
-On graduating with the degree of civil engineer, Woods went west, hoping to obtain a position in Chicago.
+In 1855, Wood went to study at the Rensselaer Polytechnic Institute, Troy, New York, but still did not give up teaching, as the Preparatory Department of the Institute was being organized at that time, and he was asked to teach mathematics there.
+On graduating with the degree of civil engineer, Wood went west, hoping to obtain a position in Chicago.
 He stopped for a few days at Detroit and went to see the University of Michigan buildings at Ann Arbor.
-In a chat after hearing a lecture by President Tappan, Woods was offered professorship in civil engineering, which he accepted and carried for fifteen years.
+In a chat after hearing a lecture by President Tappan, Wood was offered professorship in civil engineering, which he accepted and carried for fifteen years.
 During those years, he received honorary degrees of AM and MSc from Hamilton College and the University of Michigan respectively.
 He also organized the Department of Civil Engineering.

 Wood was married in September 1859 to Cordera E. Crane, who died in June 1866 leaving one child.
 In August 1868, he married Fannie M. Hartson, by whom he had six children.